Town of Jasper Land Acknowledgement

 The Municipality of Jasper respects and acknowledges that the present-day Municipality of Jasper sits on the ancestral and Traditional Territories of Indigenous Peoples.
 Through the use of a territorial acknowledgement, the Municipality of Jasper:

-- recognizes the present-day relationship Indigenous Peoples have with this area; and
+• Recognizes the present-day relationship Indigenous Peoples have with this area

 Read the Municipality of Jasper Land Acknowledgement Policy